pobltech/Estyn-Website/README.md

     </li>
     <li>ALSO, useful: To clear cache (application, view and config), from the root directory:
       <ul>
+        <li>Install the WordPress CLI ( brew install wp-cli )</li>
         <li>wp acorn cache:clear</li>
         <li>wp acorn view:clear</li>
         <li>wp acorn config:clear</li>
       </ul>
     </li>
+    <li>Also: You might want to download a copy of the uploaded images/files and put them in the uploads folder</li>
   </ul>
 </a>